- What SAP said about its acquisition of Qualtrics.

 Few SAP ERP customers use SuccessFactors, and even if it were true, it is not a reflection of SAP’s average success ratio with acquisitions.
 Which is quite low, as we cover in great detail in the article How Effective is SAP in its Acquisitions?

 Analysts that write on SAP could never be bothered to itemize and rank the effectiveness of each acquisition.
-And as with most analysts, Josh Bersin then simply repeats statements that are made to him by SAP executives without questioning any of them.
+And as with most analysts, Josh Bersin then repeats statements that are made to him by SAP executives without questioning any of them.

 The following is a perfect example of this.